Leeixi/vagrant_config/README.md

-# vagrant
+# vagrant_config
-Vagrant and corresponding Vagrantfiles
+Used for quick and easy VM spin